rogerthat-be/typeorm-seeding/README.md

 ### `config`

-This command just prints the seeder configuration.
+This command prints the seeder configuration.

 ```bash
 typeorm-seeding config